TerryOtt/backblaze-drive-stats-analysis/README.md

 I _happened_ to test on AWS EC2 instances as it was convenient for me.

-Tests were performed in AWS's `us-west-1` region due to it being the lowest latency region to the Backblaze B2 bucket where the Iceberg table is stored.G
+Tests were performed in AWS's `us-west-1` region due to it being the lowest latency region to the Backblaze B2 bucket where the Iceberg table is stored.

 * **8 vCPU Graviton4 ARM64 Instances**
   * **r8g.2xlarge** (8 C / 8 T CPU, 64 GB memory): 161 seconds